 How to Access WHOIS Information

-WHOIS data can be accessed through various online tools and command-line utilities.
-Many registrars and third-party services offer free WHOIS lookup tools.
-To look up domain ownership, users simply enter the domain name, and the system retrieves the current WHOIS record.
+You can access WHOIS data through online tools and command-line utilities.
+Lots of registrars and other services offer free WHOIS lookup tools.
+To look up domain ownership, you just type in the domain name and you'll get the current WHOIS record.

 Interpreting WHOIS Data Effectively